-Hafsa Zayyan is an associate in Quinn Emanuel’s London office.
+Hafsa Zayyan is a senior associate in Quinn Emanuel’s London office.
 She joined the firm in 2016.
-Her practice focuses on international arbitration and litigation.
+Her practice focuses on international arbitration and cross-border, complex litigation.
+She has experience of representing clients in arbitrations under the ICC, UNCITRAL, LCIA, ICSID, SIAC, DIFC-LCIA and GCCCAC Rules, as well as ad-hoc arbitrations.
+She regularly advises on complex commercial disputes, often with a civil fraud or asset-tracing angle and has represented high-net worth individuals as well as multinational corporations across a range of sectors including natural resources, energy and telecommunications.
+Hafsa’s work is multi-jurisdictional and she has particular experience in Africa, the CIS and the Middle East.
 Prior to joining the firm, Hafsa trained at a large international law firm in London, spending six months in Singapore.

 Hafsa was recognized as a key lawyer in the Legal 500 UK 2020 Edition for her work in the "Crime, Fraud and licensing - Fraud: Civil" practice area.

 Observance of obligations, in The Investment Treaty Arbitration Review (4th Edition) (ed.
 Barton Legum), The Law Reviews (2019) (with Anthony Sinclair)